Shollarey/what-happens-when/README.rst

 GPU Rendering
 -------------
+* The GPU for rendering offers significant advantages due to its parallel processing capabilities.
+Unlike the CPU, which primarily handles tasks sequentially, the GPU can simultaneously execute numerous operations, making it exceptionally efficient for the complex float-point calculations essential in rendering.
+By distributing rendering tasks across multiple cores within the GPU, graphical software can harness its immense parallelism to expedite the rendering process.
+This accelerates rendering times and enhances overall performance .

 * During the rendering process the graphical computing layers can use general purpose ``CPU`` or the graphical processor ``GPU`` as well.